-What is Physical Therapy and what do PT's and PTA's do?
+What is Physical Therapy?
+What do PT's and PTA's do?

 Physical therapists can help improve or restore the mobility you need to move forward with your life.
-If you are looking for a possible alternative to surgery and/or pain medication, consider a physical therapist.
+If you are looking for a possible alternative and conservative treatment to surgery and/or pain medication, consider a physical therapist.

 Physical Therapists Provide: